specklesystems/SpeckleAutomateDotnetExample/README.md

 Within this repo, you will find:

 - `SpeckleAutomateDotnetExample.sln` -> The main solution for the function.
 Only holds a reference to one project.
-- `SpeckleAutomateDotnetExample/` -> Sub-folder containing the function's project and code
+- `SpeckleAutomateDotnetExample/` -> Sub-folder containing the function's project and code (all the code you'll need/want to modify lives here 🙌🏼)
 - **Docker related files** (`.dockerignore`, `Dockerfile`) -> Used for deployment of your function.
 Only modify if you know what you're doing.
 - **Github Action** (`.github/workflows/main.yml`) -> Used to publish the function on every release
 - **Codespaces configuration** (`.devcontainer/`) -> Preconfigures GitHub Codespaces to run this project.